|

 (7) Must the property bring a certain amount?

 No, but prior to the sale, the commissioner is required to have two qualified persons appraise the property.
-Should the successful bid be less than two thirds (2/3) of that appraisal, the owner(s) of the property have one year in which to reclaim or redeem the property by paying into court the bid amount plus an additional 10% interest.
-Upon such payment, and the Circuit Court’s approval, the commissioner will reconvey the property to the former owner(s), their successors, or assigns.
+Should the successful bid be less than two thirds (2/3) of that appraisal, the owner(s) of the property have six (6) months in which to reclaim or redeem the property by paying into court the bid amount plus an additional 10% per annum interest and any reasonable costs incurred.
+Please refer to KRS 426.530 for additional information.
+Upon such payment, and the Circuit Court’s approval, the commissioner will convey the property to the former owner(s), their successors, or assigns.

 (8) Can a sale be canceled?